Tips for Federal Institutions Using Portable Storage Devices

 - Reinforce policies and procedures and the importance of putting them into practice daily through regular communication with employees.

 Even the best policies and practices cannot eliminate risk entirely.
 Mistakes and errors will inevitably occur.
 Be sure that employees at all levels know what to do if something goes wrong.
 Privacy breaches need to be addressed immediately as per the TBS Guidelines for Privacy Breaches.
-In addition, the Office of the Privacy Commissioner of Canada has breach guidelines and a checklist that organizations can use to help ensure they have made the appropriate considerations in dealing with a possible privacy breach.
+In addition, the Office of the Privacy Commissioner of Canada has breach guidelines that organizations can use to help ensure they have made the appropriate considerations in dealing with a possible privacy breach.